muhammadmueenarif/JS-For-Beginners/readme.txt

 document.getElementById("math").innerHTML= cars; this will show BMW,Toyota,Honda,Suzuki,Nissan.
 it will add BMW at the beginning of array.

-splice() method is used to add or remove elements from array. var cars = ["Toyota", "Honda", "Suzuki", "Nissan"];
-cars.splice(1, 0, "BMW");
-document.getElementById("math").innerHTML= cars; this will show Toyota,BMW,Honda,Suzuki,Nissan.
-it will add BMW at the second position of array.

 var cars = ["Toyota", "Honda", "Suzuki", "Nissan"];
 cars.splice(1, 1);
 document.getElementById("math").innerHTML= cars; this will show Toyota,Suzuki,Nissan.